About Us

 Our History

-The Sarasota Outboard Club (SOC) has deep roots in Sarasota’s waterfront history.
-Established in 1955 and officially incorporated in 1958, SOC was the first organization to call Ken Thompson Park home.
+The Sarasota Outboard Club (SOC) is a private, members‑only boating club with deep roots in Sarasota’s waterfront history.
+Founded in 1955 and incorporated in 1958, SOC was the first organization to call Ken Thompson Park home.

 As their group grew in size and spirit, they decided to form an official club.
 In 1955, the Sarasota Outboard Club was born, and on May 13, 1958, it became incorporated.
 Early meetings were held in downtown Sarasota, first in the old Sarasota Bank Building on Orange Avenue and later in the National Bank Building on Siesta Drive.

 By 1962, the need for a permanent home became clear.
 The SOC negotiated a lease with the City of Sarasota for the current property on City Island.
-Through teamwork and dedication, members built the clubhouse, installed a concrete seawall, laid a boat ramp, and constructed docks—all by hand.
-These facilities have been lovingly maintained and expanded over the decades and continue to be enjoyed by members and their guests to
+Through teamwork and dedication, members built the clubhouse, installed a concrete seawall, laid a boat ramp, and constructed docks — all by hand.
+These facilities have been lovingly maintained and expanded over the decades and continue to be enjoyed by members and their guests to this day.

 Community Involvement